stackhpc/ansible-slurm-appliance/docs/experimental/compute-init.md

 To develop/debug this without actually having to build an image:

-1. Add the compute nodes into the `compute_init` group:

-        cat <<EOF >> $APPLIANCES_ENVIRONMENT_ROOT/inventory/extra_groups
-        [compute_init:children]
-        compute
-        EOF

-2. Deploy a cluster using tofu and ansible/site.yml as normal.
+1. Deploy a cluster using tofu and ansible/site.yml as normal.
 This will additionally configure the control node to export compute hosts over NFS.
    Check the cluster is up.

-3. Reimage the compute nodes:
+2. Reimage the compute nodes:

         ansible-playbook --limit compute ansible/adhoc/rebuild

-4. Add metadata to a compute node e.g. via Horzon to turn on compute-init playbook functionality.
+3. Add metadata to a compute node e.g. via Horzon to turn on compute-init playbook functionality.

-5. Fake an image build to deploy the compute-init playbook:
+4. Fake an image build to deploy the compute-init playbook:

         ansible-playbook ansible/fatimage.yml --tags compute_init

-6. Fake a reimage of compute to run ansible-init and the compute-init playbook:
+5. Fake a reimage of compute to run ansible-init and the compute-init playbook:

     On compute node where metadata was added: